braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/braze_currents/event_glossary/message_engagement_events.md

-  "canvas_variation_name": (string) name of the Canvas variation the user is in if from a Canvas, "canvas_step_id": (string) id of the step for this message if from a Canvas, "canvas_step_name": (string) name of the step for this message if from a Canvas, "platform": (string) platform of the device (iOS, Android, web, etc.), "device_id": (string) id of the device that we made a delivery attempt to, "send_id": (string) id of the message if specified for the campaign (See Send Identifier under API Identifier Types), "dispatch_id": (string) id of the message dispatch (unique id for each 'transmission' sent from the Braze platform).
+  "canvas_variation_name": (string) name of the Canvas variation the user is in if from a Canvas, "canvas_step_id": (string) id of the step for this message if from a Canvas, "canvas_step_name": (string) name of the step for this message if from a Canvas, "platform": (string) platform of the device (one of 'ios', 'android', 'web', 'kindle', 'tvos', OR 'roku'), "device_id": (string) id of the device that we made a delivery attempt to, "send_id": (string) id of the message if specified for the campaign (See Send Identifier under API Identifier Types), "dispatch_id": (string) id of the message dispatch (unique id for each 'transmission' sent from the Braze platform).
 Users who are sent a schedule message get the same dispatch_id.
 Action-based or API-triggered messages get a unique dispatch_id per user.,